Alex Call Player Props: Nationals vs. Rockies

 Alex Call At The Plate

-- He has gone deep in six games this season (7.9%), homering in 2% of his chances at the plate.
+- He has hit a home run in 7.8% of his games this season, and 1.9% of his trips to the dish.

-- Call has picked up an RBI in 26.3% of his games this season, with more than one RBI in 10.5% of his games.
-He has also driven in three or more runs in one contest.
+- Call has an RBI in 21 of 77 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 25 of 76 games this year, he has scored, and six of those games included multiple runs.
+- He has scored in 25 of 77 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.